YourOnly-One/content/content/yuki/en-ph/blog/posts/2021/20210409-yoyo-is-proudly-pinoy.md

 +++
-title = "Yo-yo Is Proudly Pinoy" description = "Did you know the word 'Yo-yo' and the modern design was invented by a Filipino?"	# For Schema.org; OpenGraph; Twitter Cards
+title = "Yo-yo is proudly pinoy" description = "Did you know the word 'Yo-yo' and the modern design was invented by a Filipino?"	# For Schema.org; OpenGraph; Twitter Cards

 publishdate = 2021-04-09T13:57:34+08:00